NWUHEP/BLT/README.md

 BLT
 ===

-BLT is a framework for analyzing bacon ntuples originally developed by @jiafulow.
+BLT is a framework based on the ROOT TSelector class specifically for working with [bacon ntuples](https://github.com/ksung25/BaconProd) developed and maintained by Kevin Sung and Phil Harris.

 Setup
 =====